You Gotta Quintet: Characters

-He is a cellist.
+The cellist.
 He is 67 years old, making him the oldest member in the group.
-He always strokes his long beard whenever h's thinking or confused.
-Even though he's very wise, he isn't very humble, as he seems to gloat a lot about his past or the many careers he had.
-He often talks to Flat.
+He always strokes his long beard whenever hes thinking or is confused.
+He is not very humble, as he sometimes gloats about his past or the many careers he had before becoming a cellist.
 He isn't very good with modern technology and has trouble catching up.
 His favorite season is Spring.
+He is friends with Flat.